|

 - GENNADY:

-Variant of Gennadiy, meaning "noble."
+Variant spelling of Russian Gennadiy, meaning "noble."

-- GEORGI:
+- GEORGIY

-Russian form of English George, meaning
+(Георгий): Russian form of

 - GEORGY:

-Variant of Russian Georgiy, meaning
+Variant spelling of Russian Georgiy, meaning

 "earth-worker, farmer."

-- GERASIM:
+- GERASIM

-Russian form of Greek Gerasimos, meaning "old
+(Герасим): Russian form of Greek

 age."

-- GERMAN:
+- GERMAN

-Russian form of Roman Germanus, meaning
+(Герман): Russian form of Roman Latin

-- GERMOGEN:
+- GERMOGEN

-Russian form of Greek Hermogenes,
+(Гермоген): Russian form of Greek

 meaning "born of Hermes."

-- GERVASI:
+- GERVASII

-Russian form of English Gervase,
+(Гервасий): Russian form of

-meaning "spear servant."
+"spear servant."

-- GLEB:
+- GLEB

-- GOGA:
+- GOGA

-Russian pet form of Georgi, meaning
+Russian Georgi, meaning

 "earth-worker, farmer."

-- GORA:
+- GOGIL:

-Pet form of Russian Yegor, meaning
+(Гора): Pet form of Russian Yegor, meaning

-- GORYA:
+- GORYA

-Pet form of Russian Yegor, meaning
+(Горя): Pet form of Russian Yegor, meaning

 "earth-worker, farmer."